-156.3 Publication
+15.3 Publication

-- (a) The Head of Legal & Democratic Services will give a printed make available a copy of this Constitution to each member of the authority upon delivery to him/herreceipt of that individual's Deleclaration of Aecceptance of Oeffice on the member first being elected to the Council. - (b) The Head of Legal & Democratic Services will ensure that copies are available for inspection at eCouncil offices and other appropriate locations, and hard copies can be purchased by members of the local press and the public on payment of a reasonable fee to be determined by the Council. - (c) The Head of Legal & Democratic Services will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.
+- (a) The Head of Legal and Democratic Services will make available a copy of this Constitution to each member of the authority upon receipt of that individual's Declaration of Acceptance of Office on the member first being elected to the Council. - (b) The Head of Legal and Democratic Services will ensure that copies are available for inspection at Council offices and other appropriate locations, and hard copies can be purchased on payment of a reasonable fee to be determined by the Council.